rogeryeosgit/DevoProject/Notes.md

 - Add additional login methods (Google Sign-In, etc.)

-- Create Plans / Pick Plan / Update and DeletePlan (if owner)
+- Create Plans / Pick Plan / Update and DeletePlan (if owner) <---

 - Click into Plans to see verses for the month

-- Plans need to have month, date, passage, owner, short description, id

-- Design - Expansion panels to display plans

-- Upon submission of created plan, need to take out all days and months that have "Enter Passage" default data

-- Cancelling creation of plans should pop a prompt to confirm, in case all data create gets lost

-- To structure returned passage properly, need to check maximum 2 consecutive chapters (Allow more? unlikely)

 - Validation that verses chosen are selected after the previous verse

+- Allow journaling without passage?
+(ETWG, Prayer List, or Any other entries?)